 Those with low-income or limited assets

 Women and non-binary people

-To qualify for a loan, applicants must also run operations dedicated to using regenerative practices.
-Specifically, this means we look for agricultural practices that increase biodiversity, enrich soils, protect and restore watershed health, capture more carbon than they emit, and support ecosystem function.
+To qualify for a loan, applicants must run operations dedicated to using regenerative practices.
+We look for agricultural practices that increase biodiversity, enrich soils, protect and restore watershed health, capture more carbon than they emit, and support ecosystem function.